-Here are a few of our most popular topics and our answers about installing Christmas lights.
+Here are a few of our best suggestions and reminders as you install your Christmas lights.

-1. Put pen to paper and use the measurements of your home to estimate how many lights you’ll need.
-Don’t forget your shrubs, windows and doors as well as your walkways and rooflines.
+First things first, put pen to paper and use the measurements of your home to estimate how many lights you’ll need.
+Don’t forget your shrubs, windows, and doors as well as your walkways and rooflines.

 If you don’t have access to a GFCI plug, an electrician can install one for you.

 Use Surge Protectors.

 Always plug your lights into an outdoor rated surge protector – especially if you are using LED lights in any part of your Christmas lights display.

 Surges on the line are your LED light string’s nemesis.
 If you live near hydroelectric or geothermal power generation, you may have more to worry about.

 Choose outdoor-rated extension cords in a color that match your winter landscape